gurkandyilmaz/courses-and-tutorials/README.md

 # Jupyter
-"Learning Data Mining with Python 2015" \n
+"_Learning Data Mining with Python 2015_"

- 1-)This Repository includes Examples/implementations of data mining algorithms using Pandas, Numpy, Matplotlib, scikit-learn.
+  This Repository includes Examples/implementations of data mining algorithms using
+  * Pandas
+  * Numpy
+  * Matplotlib
+  * scikit-learn.